Healthy Homes Assessment ?t?ne

 Home Assessments ?t?ne for Rental Properties

-• Does the house has enough ventilation, including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties